rebekz/covid19-idm/README.md

-# Infectious Disease Modeling Platform
+# COVID-19 Infectious Disease Modeling Platform

-AI-powered infectious disease modeling tools for spread forecast, intervention model, non-pharmaceutical interventions (NPIs).
+AI-powered infectious disease modeling tools for spread forecast and simulation.

 **Disclaimer:**
 As we're not Epidemiologist thus methodology being used here are based on published literature and best practices.